mjgs/edge-worker-page-hydrate/README.md

 ### Deploy to Netlify via CLI

-These are only necessary if you decide to deploy to Netlify using their CLI tool rather than via the Netlify integration with your Guthub account.
+These are only necessary if you decide to deploy to Netlify using their CLI tool rather than via the Netlify integration with your Github account.
 First set these:

 - **NETLIFY_AUTH_TOKEN** - Netlify auth token
 - **NETLIFY_TEAM** - Name of your Netlify team